eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/_posts/2021-04-03-jekyll-page-index-not-showing.md

 ![Index](/assets/images/blog/index-of-posts.png){:class="img-blog"}

-After an hour or two of debugging, I found that the issue had to do with how Jekyll reads [Front Matter](https://jekyllrb.com/docs/front-matter/).
+After an hour or two of debugging, I found that the issue had to do with how Jekyll reads [front matter](https://jekyllrb.com/docs/front-matter/).

 ```html
 <!-- Accidentally added comment here -->